keithrbennett/sis-api/docs/index.md

 ### Pagination

 All lists retrieved are actually pages.

+There is no default sort order; when no sort order is specified, the order is undefined.
+Because of this, and because the server does not save state between network requests, pagination across multiple pages will only work correctly when a sort order is specified.

 The following query parameters are used in pagination:

 * limit - the maximum number of items to fetch in a single call; defaults to MAX_RESULTS defined in util/types/constants.js, currently 10,000.
 * offset - the number of items to skip before fetching.
 0 based.

-For instance, `GET /api/v1.1/schemas?limit=3&offset=4` retrieves the schemas at positions 3, 4, and 5.
+For instance, `GET /api/v1.1/schemas?limit=3&offset=4&sort=name` retrieves the schemas at positions 4, 5, and 6 (0 based).

 ### Field selection